Why Do Dogs Eat Poop?

 “Offering puzzle feeders help provide stimulation and [use] up excess mental and physical energy,” Dr. Dundas explained.
 “Puzzle feeders also slow down eating, which helps with absorption of the food decreasing the need to search for extra calories.”

-But the best thing you can do if you find your dog eating his poop is reach out to your vet.
+The best thing you can do if you find your dog eating his poop is reach out to your vet, because pinpointing the exact cause will help you find the most effective solution.

 “There are many causes for coprophagia and many options for trying to manage this behavior,” Dr. Dundas said.
 “Owners of pets with coprophagia should reach out to their veterinarian to discuss which option(s) may be best for their pets based on the pet's behavioral and medical history.”